 Classes delivered by top presenters

 Hypotonia is a condition that hugely impacts a child’s developmental milestones.
-It is crucial for professionals and caregivers to be educated about it as identifying the condition at an earlier stage of life guarantees better outcomes and adaptations for therapy.
-Here at Theramoves we are dedicated to educating you on the latest approaches of rehabilitating children with low muscle tone.
+Professionals and caregivers must be educated about it, as identifying the condition at an earlier stage of life guarantees better outcomes and adaptations for therapy.
+Here at Theramoves, we are dedicated to educating you on the latest approaches to rehabilitating hypotonia in children.
+For more information about muscle hypotonia courses or other continuing education courses from Theramoves, feel free to contact Theramoves.